wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 are likely also superscalar, meaning that more than one uops are transferred from one stage to the next on the datapath in every cycle.
 To simplify discussion, we assume a datapath of width one in the following example.

-There are three possibilities to consider.
+There are two possibilities to consider.
 In the simpler case, stage Y does not buffer uops.
 It stalls the pipeline immediately if the uop cannot be processed in the current cycle.
 One example is register fetch, in which the pipeline is stalled if some source registers of the uop are not yet available.
 Recall that we have already computed the release cycle of the previous uop on stage Y, call it C<sub>Y</sub>.
 Since stage Y does not buffer uops, it can only receive